belikeadam/NLP-ASSIGNMENT---CT052-3-M-NLP/NLP_Demo_Presentation_Script(2).md

 **[Click "🚨 Spam Example" button]**

-> "Let me demonstrate spam detection.
-I'll click on a spam example from our actual dataset."
+> "Let me show you spam detection.
+I'll click a spam example from our dataset."

 **[Wait for text to appear, then click "🔍 Analyze Message"]**

-> "The system classifies this as SPAM with high confidence.
-Look at the detection factors:
+> "Classified as SPAM with high confidence.
+You can see why - promotional keywords, urgent call-to-action, maybe excessive punctuation.
+The confidence meter shows how certain the model is."
-> - Contains promotional/monetary keywords
-> - Uses urgent call-to-action phrases
-> - May have excessive punctuation or capitalization

-> The confidence meter shows our certainty level."

 **[Click "✅ Ham Example" button, then "🔍 Analyze Message"]**

-> "Now let's try a legitimate message.
-This is classified as HAM (legitimate):
-> - Natural conversational language
-> - Typical personal message structure
-> - No aggressive marketing language

-> The model correctly distinguishes between these types with over 99% accuracy."
+> "Now a legitimate message.
+Classified as HAM.
+Natural language, normal message structure, no aggressive marketing.
+The model distinguishes these with over 99% accuracy."

 ---